 When Dan and I first started traveling, selfies weren’t really a thing.
 I mean, you could hold a camera out, but it was significantly more difficult.
-Still, we didn’t really need any family photo tips because the quality of that little camera was so terrible that it didn’t really matter, anyway – ha!
+Still, we didn’t really need any family photo tips because the quality of that little camera was so terrible that it didn’t really matter, anyway.

 We’ve since gotten a bit better at photography, but tips for good family photos are very different from taking a good landscape photo.
 When you add kids into the mix, it gets trickier and often more fun!

-Here are some of our best family photo tips while traveling, whether you’re using a smartphone or big lens.
-I hope they’re helpful for getting great family photos while traveling!
+Here are some of our best tips for family vacation photos, whether you’re using a smartphone or big lens.
+I hope they’re helpful for getting great family photos while traveling.

 This post on travel family photo tips contains affiliate links, but all opinions are 100% my own.
 That means I earn a small commission if you purchase through my link, but doesn’t change your price.